 last update:

-Early Modern Travel Guides
+Itineraries — The Early Modern Travel Guides?

+A journey was a rare and often once-in-a-lifetime experience in earlier centuries, when the idea of travelling for leisure was still unknown.
 As a result, for many people, their town or village and the surrounding countryside defined their horizon, a boundary rarely crossed.
-In such circumstances, a journey was an expedition into a world that was known and somewhat familiar in places, but also mysterious, sometimes frightening, hostile, or simply unintelligible.
+In such circumstances, a journey was an expedition into a world that was known and somewhat familiar in places, but also mysterious, sometimes frightening, hostile or simply unintelligible.
+Detailed travel guides filled with practical information to help prepare for the endeavour did not exist yet.

 Itineraries and Road Maps